Following the current surge of COVID-19, guidance for international travelers changes with global and domestic infection rates

 - Cruise ticket

-- Confirmation of payment of Israel departure fees (by land border crossing) within the past 20 days
+- Confirmation of payment of fees for leaving Israel (via a land border crossing) within the past 20 days

 Tests are free of charge.